-Spofforth wins gold and Simmonds silver as Britain dominates
+Spofforth wins gold and Simmonds silver as Brits dominate

-And British Swimming, powered by British Gas, added a total of five medals on day four of the Championships in Hungary to take their overall tally to 12 – Hannah Miley and Liam Tancock secured their second individual medals and the Women’s 4x200m Freestyle also mounted the podium.
+The Brits added five medals to their tally on day four of the Championships in Hungary to take their overall total to 12 as Hannah Miley and Liam Tancock secured their second individual medals and the Women’s 4x200m Freestyle Relay quartet also reached the podium.

 “It’s fantastic having the best two backstrokers in Europe representing Great Britain,” said Spofforth.